 Overview

-TBS – last section to write
+This document describes the Orbit and Coverage (O&C) code adapted from GMAT for the TAT-C project.
+It comprises two main sections, the first being a description of the interfaces and a high level description of system behavior.
+The second main section documents the system structure in more detail, defining class responsibilities, class dependencies, key data structures and key functions.
+The system structure in turn is divided into two sections, one covering the Propagator and Spacecraft, the other the CoverageChecker.

+In addition to the descriptive documentation, Doxygen output for all the source code is included as an appendix.

 Interface Description

-This section provides information needed to incorporate the Orbit and Coverage (O&C) code into a larger system such as TAT-C. It provides the interface to key routines used to access O&C capabilities.
-Including precise definitions for each argument.
+This section provides information needed to incorporate the Orbit and Coverage (O&C) code into a larger system such as TAT-C. It provides the interface to key routines used to access O&C capabilities, including precise definitions for each argument.

 It also provides high level descriptions of the O&C subsystem’s behavior.
 This is intended to provide a broad outline, the details are provided in the source code itself and in the System Structure section of this document.